mpr120/Homoglyph-Detection-Tool/README.md

 1. In the command line, locate the file "llm-security" and change directory into it.
 2. use command "pip install -r requirements.txt"
 3. run using command "python main.py"
-4. choose option "1" when prompted, it is the only only integrated with our solution.
+4. choose option "1" when prompted, it is the only option integrated with our solution.

 :hammer_and_wrench:HOW TO BUILD/DEPLOY(without integration)::hammer_and_wrench:
 1. To run only our solution, without integration, find file "homoglyph_check.py", change directory into the folder the file is in.